Focus groups are a useful tool for companies that want to perform extensive market research on their products and services.

 Is Apex Focus Group Legit?

 On the Apex homepage, it lists 824 ‘Active Participant’.
 We’re not sure what this means.
 Does the site have 824 members in total?
-If so, this is very low for a website dedicated to providing focus group opportunities.
+If so, this is very low for a website entirely dedicated to providing focus group opportunities.

 On their studies page, a few dozen focus group studies are listed.
 We found that clicking the ‘Sign up’ button on the vast majority of these resulted in being brought to a broken website, or a page with a message that said ‘survey is now closed’.
 And if they’re getting paid to recruit users for these studies via these buttons, a proper disclosure for this is missing.

 Conclusion: We’d stay away from this one.
 It’s not clear whether Apex Focus Group is a scam or is legitimate.
-The lack of user reviews combined with strange inconsistencies on their website definitely raise some eyebrows.
+The lack of user reviews combined with strange inconsistencies on their website definitely raises some eyebrows.
 If you’re looking for legitimate focus group opportunities, we suggest skipping Apex and instead, becoming a member of any of the sites listed above.

 Finding focus group jobs